Introduction

 Retail and Leisure

 Retail and Leisure Needs Assessments are an assessment of patterns of retail and leisure spend and need in the retail and leisure sectors.
 Town Centre Health Checks collate data to evaluate the vitality and viability of town centres as a measure of the health of town centres to inform policy development in the Local Plan.
 They are based upon a number of key performance indicators.
-These documents are often combined together.
+These documents are often combined.
 Retail surveys and monitoring looks at the changes in retail units and vacancy levels.

 Retail and Leisure evidence